getnishan/AVETI_Teachers_App/docs/caf/dashboard.rst

 ------------

 - **Lesson Planning**: Create and organize lesson plans aligned with the curriculum.
-- **Assessment Tools**: Access tools for grading, assignments, and quizzes.
+- **Assessment Features**: Access tools for grading, assignments, and quizzes.
-- **Communication**: Stay connected with students and parents through integrated messaging systems.
-- **Content Delivery**: Upload and share digital learning materials such as videos, worksheets, and notes.
+- **Tools**: Upload and share digital learning materials such as videos, worksheets, and notes.